 Despite being a longstanding Unix/Linux user, for over a decade I used Dreamweaver running on WinXP to enter raw article text and html, clean up source code, and transfer files to and from the site.

 When Microsoft sealed the fate of WinXP and I realized Adobe had moved to a subscription model with the singular aim to help their corporate officers buy more yachts I knew it was time to move development to Linux.

 And here I am.
-Today I write my content in BlueGriffon and raw HTML using a common editor like Vim or Emacs/XEmacs.
-I've used Git for simple source control since 2010 and in 2014 decided to use it for deployment as well.
+Today I write my content in the Atom editor and manage it with git.
+I've used Git for software development projects since 2010 and in 2014 decided to use it for deployment as well.

 Importing Codebase into Git

 To begin tracking changes to my website codebase with Git I changed into my top level source directory and initialized Git, added all the files in the tree to the staging area, and then committed those changes.